 Similar to Yixing teapots, where "Yixing" refers the town where the clay comes from and where these teapots are created.
 The same goes for Chaozhou.
 Chaozhou teapots are made from red clay from the Phoenix Mountains of Chaozhou, Guangdong province, China.

-Chaozhou teapots are sized almost exclusively at 180ml and smaller, compared to Yixing teapots, which sometimes come in sizes of 200ml and up.
-The walls are thinner than those of Yixing teapots, as they are made by wheel and not hand-built like traditional Yixing teapots.
+The walls of Chaozhou teapots are thinner than those of Yixing teapots, as they are made by wheel and not hand-built like Yixing teapots.

 Many tea enthusiasts believe that Chaozhou clay teapots are unbeatable when it comes to brewing Phoenix Mountain oolong teas (Dan Cong Oolongs) or even other lightly roasted oolongs from China and Taiwan.
 The Chaozhou teapots are traditionally tightly packed with the loose leaf tea.
 This ensures a concentrated brew where you can easily taste the delicious notes of the particular tea, at the same time rounding the less pleasing qualities.

 We believe that when choosing an unglazed teapot, the main thing to consider is not mainly where the clay is from, but more so the specifics of the clay.

 What To Look For In An Unglazed Teapot

 Higher fired teapots will feel glossy to the touch and produce a high-pitched sound when tapping the lid to the body of the teapot.

 Teapots with higher firing temperatures usually will season slower.
 They are great for highlighting the bright, fresh, floral tones of a particular tea.